Making friends when I have low self-esteem

 Your advice to "Surround yourself with positive, healthy people" is good.
 But this is part of my insecurities.
 It seems that everyone will want to surround themselves with positive, healthy people; but if I'm not healthy mentally, why should people want to be around me?
 I fear I'm excluded because, even when I try to hide my insecurities, they still show and people don't want to be around a "downer."
 Any advice on this aspect?

-If you're struggling with places or ways to meet people, you could consider your passions and then find places or groups who are involved in these activities.
-For example, you could try volunteering for an organization or joining a cause or an organization that matters to you?
-Perhaps initiating hang out time with co-workers or fellow students whose company you enjoy, or spending time in public reading or studying in areas where people generally congregate (porch, coffee shop, parks) in the hopes of meeting someone.
+If you're struggling with where or how to meet people, you could consider your passions and then find places or groups who are involved in these activities.
+For example, you could try volunteering for an organization or joining a cause that matters to you.
+What about initiating hang out time with co-workers or fellow students whose company you enjoy?
+You could also spend time reading or studying in areas where people generally congregate (porch, coffee shop, parks) in the hopes of meeting someone.
 Another option is to connect with others over hobbies you enjoy.
 What about a painting, dancing, pottery, or cooking class?
 If you’re looking for other ideas on where to meet people, you may check out Where to meet people over the summer in the Go Ask Alice! archives.

-You mentioned trying to hide insecurities, but they show anyway.
-Is it possible that your focus on hiding may be interfering with your ability to connect with others in a real way?
+You mentioned trying to hide insecurities.
+Could your efforts to hide your insecurities be interfering with your ability to connect with others?
 Many people who form authentic and meaningful connections with others possess a quality of curiosity and appreciation for other people's gifts and for their quirks.
-It’s also good to remember that few people are entirely free of insecurities, but when a person has awareness of their own insecurities (what they are, where they come from, how they feel), they may actually become a means of connection.
+It’s also good to remember that few people are entirely free of insecurities.
+When a person is open about them (what they are, where they come from, how they feel), it could actually become a means of connection.
 Your feelings of insecurity, for example, may allow you to empathize with others who share an experience of struggling with self-esteem, as many people do.